adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 ### 1. CREATING A TWITTER APP

-You can’t create a bot without a twitter account.
+You can't create a bot without a twitter account.
 Sign up for a new account [here](https://twitter.com/signup?lang=en).

 Great!
-Now we’ll need something called API keys.
-API keys are the ‘username and password’ for Bots.
-Your Bot will require this to make API calls, or in simple words, interact with the data on Twitter’s server.
+Now we'll need something called `API keys`.
+API keys are the 'username and password' for your bot.
+Your Bot will require this to make API calls, or in simple words, interact with the data on twitter's server.
 To get your API keys, you need to first create a Twitter app.
 Go to [apps.twitter.com](https://apps.twitter.com) to get them.

 ![Create new app on Twitter](./create_twitter_app_1.png)_Create new app on Twitter_

-Click on ‘Create New app’.
-Then on the next page fill up all the details.
-If you don’t have a website just put a placeholder in the Website field.
+Click on `"Create New app"` and fill up all the necessary details on the following page.
+If you don't have a website just put a placeholder in the `"Website field"`.
 You can leave out the Callback URL field.
-Tick the Developer Agreement and then finally click on ‘Create Your Twitter application’ at the bottom.
+Tick the Developer Agreement and then finally click on 'Create Your Twitter application' at the bottom.
 We now have a Twitter application.
-Let’s get the API keys.
+Let's get the API keys.

 ![Create new app on Twitter](./create_twitter_app_2.png)_Create new app on Twitter_

-On the next page go to ‘Key and access Tokens‘ tab.
-We’ll need four different key from here out of which 2 (Consumer Key and Consumer Secret) are already created.
-We need to generate a thing called “access tokens”.
-On the bottom of the page, click on the “Create my access tokens”.
+On the next page go to the `"Key and access Tokens"` tab.
+We'll need four different key from here out of which 2 (Consumer Key and Consumer Secret) have already been created for us.
+To get the other 2 click on `"Create my access tokens"` at the bottom of the page, .

 ![Grab the API Keys](./twitter_api_keys.png)_Grab the api keys_

-If you did everything right, you shall now have the following information:
+If you did everything right, you shall now have the following keys:

 - Consumer Key
 - Consumer Secret